node-dot-cpp/memory-safe-cpp/library/doc/EASTL-and-containers.md

 So `soft_ptr_with_zero_offset` has to live with that, but such value can't propagate into `soft_ptr`.

 Second, to avoid allocate on default construct, all instances of `eastl::hashtable` share a common static constant representation of an empty hash table.
 Only when the first element is inserted, allocation takes place.
 This is another _special_ value that `soft_ptr_with_zero_offset` has to live with, but can't propagate into `soft_ptr`.

-And __safe__ iterators to empty hash tables are actually default constructed ones.
+Third, also because of point 2, a _zeroed_ instance of `eastl::hashtable` is in an invalid (dangerous) state.
+So before any access to the underlying `eastl::hashtable` we must verify it is in a valid state.

 ### safememory::array